kenohori/my-website/_posts/2017-01-10-methodological-problems-using-mexico-city's-pollution-data.md

 As another bad example, consider the maps shown in SIMAT's website.
 Apparently, my home borough of Coyoacán (circled in red) is cleaner than the surrounding area, right?
-In reality, the monitoring stations in the borough do not measure PM10, which is the main pollutant in these cold winter days.
+In reality, the monitoring stations in the borough do not measure PM<sub>10</sub>, which is the main pollutant in these cold winter days[^6].
 This is doubly misleading in the borough/municipality view shown on the right where (again) boroughs/municipalities with fewer stations and measuring fewer pollutants are generally shown as cleaner.

 Perhaps I'll end up creating my own real-time pollution map someday.
 That would be a nice small project.